zchee/golang-wiki/Go-Release-Cycle.md

 an earlier release).

-By the end of the first month of the freeze, nearly all known bugs should have been fixed or explictly postponed (either to the next release or indefinitely).
+By the end of the first month of the freeze, nearly all known bugs should have been fixed or explicitly postponed (either to the next release or indefinitely).
 There should be few known bugs left, perhaps only the ones that have proven too elusive to chase down.